UPDATED: JULY 05, 2023 | 2 MIN READ

 Annual physical examination of women aged 40+

-Mammograms are recommended for women once they turn 40 years of age and should be repeated each year.
-However, your doctor may allow you to wait every other year if you are in good health.
+Mammograms are recommended for women once they turn 40 and should be repeated yearly.
+However, your doctor may allow you to wait every other year if you are healthy.

 Annual checkups at age 50+